-You cannot claim home office expenses on your tax return unless you actually have a home office!
+You could not claim home office expenses on your tax return unless you actually had a home office space!

-A home office is a designated room or area in your home set aside just for work that is not shared by other people.
-So basically, your kitchen table or the desk in your living room aren’t going to cut it as a home office in the eyes of the ATO.
-This is because you are not going to incur any additional running expenses for that area, if the space is being used anyway.
+A home office is a designated room or area in your home set aside just for work that is not shared by other people and not used for other purposes.
+So basically, your kitchen table or the desk in your living room aren’t going to cut it as a home office, in the eyes of the ATO.
+Their thinking was, you are not going to have any additional running expenses for that area, if the space is being used for other things anyway.

 - you must have spent the money yourself and weren’t reimbursed